- "It's a comedy of errors, with the violence of Macbeth,so cute and charming, murder, zany, wacky, jokey, death!"

 - The real murder method of the first case: a rare poison that is absorbed through the bloodstream.
 It works by causing total body paralysis, including breathing, resulting in death by suffocation as the victim is helpless to do anything, unable to call out or get any help as they slowly die.
 This poison is totally unknown in the game's version of Japan, making the cause of death completley untracable there, were it not for a Spanner in the Works.
 Made even worse by the fact that the first case's victim is John Watson himself.
 And even worse?
 This poison is REAL, and its effects in the game are no exaggeration.

 - The horrifying tales of the prosecutor Barok van Zeiks more than qualify.
 With every single case he prosecuted before the events of Case 3, each defendant, guilty or not, ended up dying, either by natural means (according to Sherlock Holmes) or by machinations set up by the Big Bad.
 It's no wonder that he got the nickname "Death God of the Old Bailey" and practically every defense attorney in the UK was frightened by him.

 - Case 3 features a death by being locked inside a burning carriage and slowly burning to death.
-Not a pleasant way to go.
+Even though the victim is the Big Bad who got away with his original crime that is not a pleasant way to go.

 - The final villain's breakdown has them try break their cane on the witness stand and strangling Inspector Gregson with it while on the stand.